All Episodes

 No wonder why Bill Clinton fell asleep.

-And now, the funny part is politico, which we now know according to the DNC emails, they get their stories approved by the DNC before they ever send it out in the press in the public.
+And now, the funny part is Politico, which we now know, according to the DNC emails, they get their stories approved by the DNC before they ever send it out in the press and the public.

 They're complaining that we conservatives are having too much fun reporting that Bill Clinton fell asleep during Hillary's historic moment.